 How much does it cost?

-The new model has an MSRP of $1599 (plus any destination/dealer fees and taxes), but a used one can be had for 500-1400, depending on your local market and what condition the bike is in.
+The price of a new model has an MSRP of $1649 (plus any destination/dealer fees and taxes), but a used one can be had for 500-1400, depending on your local market and what condition the bike is in.

 CRF50 vs PW50

 When considering a first dirt bike for your little guy or girl, the PW50 is the most common comparison to the CRF50.
 So which one is better?